Head Collars for dogs.

-What other head collars are there on the market?
+What are other head collars there on the market?

-Head collars are plenty out there in internet world, some good, some bad, some made by amateurs that have not been tested and some popular patented designs.
+Head collars are plenty out there in the internet world, some good, some bad, some made by amateurs that have not been tested and some popular patented designs.
 The head collars I am aware of are – Halti, Gencon, Black Dog & the Gentle Leader.
 Each one has their fans, I have used 3 out of 4 of these myself but now just use my own Simple Leader.
 My Simple Leader comes with the Simple Leader Safety lead which is essentially a lead that attaches to the head collar and collar and if one breaks you are still attached to the other.
 (IPO Design Protection currently being applied for).

 Head Collar reviews –

-The Halti – nice head collar, renowned for interfering with the dogs eyes when badly fitted, established company, patented design
+The Halti – nice head collar, renowned for interfering with the dogs’ eyes when badly fitted, established company, patented design

 Black Dog – no personal experience off, looks exactly like a horses head collar

 Gencon – the only one out of these 4 whose ‘contact point’ is not under the chin, obviously has its fans, a dog may still pull with the contact point at the side or above the head